How Opening Meta Ad Links in Safari Helped a Global Fashion Brand Regain 90% of Lost Mobile Traffic

 URLgenius helps brands regain control over mobile link behavior — improving tracking, attribution, and results.

-Start by testing one of your campaign links in the URLgenius Link Composer.
+Get started by testing one of your campaign links in the URLgenius Link Composer or contact us at info@urlgeni.us.

 Check out these additional posts on measuring social media ROI via Google Analytics and why linking out to external browsers is key: